oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

     aggregate(MultiParentWeightedTotal))
 ```

 Assume that in addition to the sales in the [example data](#ExampleData) there are sales of 10 in Atlantis.
 Then 60% of them would contribute to the US sales organization and 40% to the EMEA sales organization.
+Without the weights, all duplicate nodes would contribute the same aggregate result, therefore this example only makes sense in connection with a custom aggregate that considers the weights.

 Note that `rolluprecursive` must preserve the preorder established by `traverse`:
 ```json
 {
   "@context": "$metadata#Sales(SalesOrganization(),MultiParentWeightedTotal)",